 Implants Used in Breast Augmentation

 Saline and silicone implants are the two implants used by Dr. Steinbrech.
 Saline implants are empty when they are placed in your chest, then they are filled with a saltwater solution until they reach the desired size.
-The implant looks like a plastic bag, but the outer shell is made of a tough silicone that helps the implant maintain its shape and size.
+The silicone implants looks like a plastic bag, but the outer shell is made of a tough silicone that helps the implant maintain its shape and size.
 These come in different sizes that can be a variety of sizes, depending on how much saline solution you need.

-Silicone implants are made of an outer shell and filled with silicone gel.
+Silicone breast implants are made of an outer shell and filled with silicone gel.
 Unlike saline implants, these are premade to the appropriate size and shape before they are placed in your chest.
-Silicone implants were taken off the market in the 90s by the FDA, but they have since been approved for breast augmentation surgery and are considered to be even safer than before.
+Silicone breast implants were taken off the market in the 90s by the FDA, but they have since been approved for breast augmentation surgery and are considered to be even safer than before.

 Choosing the Right Implant